Data-Pooling in Stochastic Optimization: Performance Guarantees for Shrunken-SAA

 \edit{Our next step is to }bound the packing numbers (and Dudley integrals) for the sets \( \left\{ \bZperf(\alpha,\bp_0) : \alpha \geq 0 \right\} \subseteq \mathbb R^K, \) and \( \left\{ \bZloo(\alpha,\bp_0) : \alpha \geq 0 \right\} \subseteq \mathbb R^K, \) for the case of fixed anchors and the sets \( \left\{ \bZperf(\alpha,\bq) : \alpha \geq 0, \ \bq \in \edit{\mP} \right\} \subseteq \mathbb R^K, \) and \( \left\{ \bZloo(\alpha,\bq) : \alpha \geq 0, \ \bq \in \edit{\mP} \right\} \subseteq \mathbb R^K, \) for the case of data-driven anchors.
 Bounding these packing numbers is subtle and requires exploiting the specific structure of the optimization problem \eqref{eq:TargetProblem}.
 We \emph{separately} consider two general classes of optimization problems -- strongly convex optimization problems and discrete optimization problems -- in the remainder.
 Although we focus on these classes, we expect a similar proof strategy and technique might be employed to attack other classes of optimization problems.

 { \blockedit \begin{remark}[Performance of $\alphaLOO$ in the Large-Sample Regime] Although we focus on performance guarantees for $\alphaLOO$ in settings where $K$ is large and the expected amount of data per problem is fixed, one could also ask how $\alphaLOO$ performs in the large-sample regime, i.e., where $K$ is fixed and $\Nhat_k \rightarrow \infty$ for all $k$.
-Using techniques similar to those above, i.e., reducing the problem to bounding a certain maximal stochastic deviation, one can show that $\bx_k(\alphaLOO, \bp_0, \bfmhat)$ performs comparably to the full-information solution in Problem~\eqref{eq:TargetProblem} in this limit.
+Using similar techniques, i.e., reducing the problem to bounding a certain maximal stochastic deviation, one can show that $\bx_k(\alphaLOO, \bp_0, \bfmhat)$ performs comparably to the full-information solution in Problem~\eqref{eq:TargetProblem} in this limit.
 The proof uses somewhat standard arguments for empirical processes.
 Moreover, the result is perhaps unsurprising; many data-driven methods converge to full-information performance in the large-sample regime (see, e.g., \cite{kleywegt2002sample} for the case of SAA) since $\bphat_k$ is consistent for $\bp_k$ for all $k$ in this regime.
-Consequently, we focus on the small-data, large-scale regime, where Shrunken SAA enjoys strong suboptimality guarantees not enjoyed by SAA. \Halmos \end{remark} }
+Consequently, we focus on the small-data, large-scale regime, where Shrunken SAA enjoys strong suboptimality guarantees not enjoyed by SAA. \editt{This small-data, large-scale focus, however, causes the $N$ dependence in our bounds to be looser than that obtained from a direct large-sample analysis.
+Developing a unified analysis of data-pooling for \emph{any} sequence of $N,K$ remains an open question.} \Halmos \end{remark} }